Overview

 🚗 Getting There

-Phong Nam Valley is in Phong Nậm commune, approximately 25km south of Bản Giốc Waterfall and 65km north of Cao Bằng city on the road back from Trùng Khánh.
-From Trùng Khánh town, the valley is about 15km north by motorbike (25–30 minutes).
-Most travellers pass through it on the return leg of the Bản Giốc loop from Cao Bằng - it's directly on the route and requires no detour.
-Bicycles can be rented in Trùng Khánh town for a more leisurely exploration.
+Phong Nậm Valley is in Phong Nậm commune, approximately 15km north of Trùng Khánh town and 65km from Cao Bằng city.
+Most travellers pass through it naturally on the return leg of the Bản Giốc loop - it's directly on the route between the waterfall and Cao Bằng city and requires no detour.
+From Trùng Khánh town, follow the road toward Bản Giốc for about 15km - the valley opens up on the left.
+Bicycles can be rented in Trùng Khánh for a slower, more rewarding exploration of the valley road.

 What to Expect